 You might also love these other heat transfer craft ideas: Heat Transfer Vinyl Pompom Bunny Tail Onesie, Baby Girl Owl Onesie Baby Shower Gift, Girl on Bike Heat Transfer Vinyl and Rhinestones T-Shirt Tutorial

 Cute Heat Transfer Vinyl Backpack decoration Tutorial

-I bought this backpack at Walmart last summer because Emma was starting school.
+I bought this backpack at Walmart last summer because Em was starting school.
 I knew I wanted to decorate it and personalize it so I bought it plain and in solid color.

 This craft turned out so cute even though since it was my very first attempt to use heat transfer vinyl, I had so many issues.
 LOL.

-The first time I forgot a letter, then when did it again I forgot to mirror the image and the last time, the piece was so small that it didn’t hold so I screwed up the last piece of flocked vinyl.
+The first time I forgot a letter, then when did it again I forgot to mirror the image, and the last time, the piece was so small that it didn’t hold so I messed up the last piece of flocked vinyl.